cloud-elements/devportal/docs/elements/quickbooksenterprise/setup.md

 ## Install and Set Up Ground2Cloud

-Your Cloud Elements CSM or Delivery Manager typically helps with the initial setup of Ground2Cloud and the CE Connector.
-The following steps describe the installation process at a high level.

-1. Run the Ground2Cloud Setup Wizard.
+The bundled Ground2Cloud installer for QuickBooks (**Ground2CloudQbSetup_n.n.n.exe**) installs the Ground2Cloud client, the CE Connector, and the Intuit QuickBooks SDK.
+Before you begin, make sure that you are logged in as a user with administrator privileges and pause or disable your antivirus software during installation.

+{% include g2c/install-steps.md%}

-    After installing Ground2Cloud, the wizard prompts you to install the CE Connector application.
+    The installation prompts you to install the CE Connector application.

 3. Click **Install**.

-4. Finish the Ground2Cloud Setup Wizard.
+    The Quickbooks Connector starts automatically.
 To connect to QuickBooks, you must authorize the CE Connector as an application.

-4. Click **Edit**, and then click **Authorize**.
+4. Click **Actions**, and then click **Authorize**.
 ![Authorize](img/authorize.png)
 4. In **Authorized App Name** enter a name for the connection.
 The name is used as the **Configured Application Name** when you authenticate an element instance.
 ![Authorization Window](img/auth-window.png)